StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 ![Picture 1](Pictures/GPSandBattery.jpg)

 In addition even a battery as physically big as the CR1216 only has a capacity of circa 25mAhr, so that would only keep the GPS (@15uA backup current) going for 70 days.
-A tracker based on this set-up would need it’s GPS battery replaced around every two months.
+A tracker based on this set-up would need it’s GPS battery replaced around every two months, oops.

 The answer to the problem is quite simple really.
-With the small lithium rechargeable or super capacitor options, then the backup power for the GPS is actually coming from the projects main battery, so why not use the main battery as the backup power source for the GPS ?
+With the small lithium rechargeable or super capacitor options, then the backup power for the GPS is actually already coming from the projects main battery, so why not use the main battery as the backup power source for the GPS ?

 All we need to do is take a 3.3V supply from the project and feed this voltage via a diode to the GPS Vbackup supply.
 We then need to ensure that the 3.3V supply is present when the project (using the GPS) is in sleep mode.
 This is not difficult even if the project is using something like a TPL5110 to switch off \on the battery supply to the project.
 A low drop out regulator such as the MCP1711 has a quiescent current of 0.6uA, so that can be used to go between the projects battery and the GPS Vbackup supply without having a significant impact on total GPS backup current consumption.

 Whilst the solution to providing a long term GPS backup current is simple to implement, very few GPS breakout boards provide access to the GPS Vbackup pin, so you cannot feed in an external backup supply.
-For this reason I designed my own GPS breakout boards for the Quectel L70 and L80 GPS.
+For this reason I designed my own GPS breakout boards for the Quectel L70/L76 and L80/L86 GPS, see below.

 ![Picture 1](Pictures/L70andL80Breakout.jpg)

-The L80 GPS has a slightly worse power performance than the L70, but it has its own ceramic patch antenna and easy to include in PCB designs and solder in place, I like it.
-The L70 has a balloon mode, for use up to an altitude of 80km, most GPSs cease to functioon above 18km.
+The L80 GPS turns out to have a slightly worse power performance than the L70, but it has its own ceramic patch antenna and easy to include in PCB designs and solder in place, I like it.
+The L70 breakout board can be fitted with a simple wire antenna or a stick on ceramic patch antenna on the PCB rear.
+The L70 has a balloon mode, for use up to an altitude of 80km, most GPSs cease to function above 18km.

-**Note:** It should be noted that the vast majority of the GPSs modules reported on in this report will, if operated over several weeks, revert to cold fix mode due to failure of the backup supplies, that will in turn significantly increase power consumption.
+**Note:** It should be noted that the vast majority of the GPSs modules mentioned in this report will, if operated over several weeks, revert to cold fix mode due to failure of the backup supplies, that will in turn significantly increase power consumption.

 ### GPS Hot Fix Performance

-A 'hot fix' takes place when a GPS is powered on or woken up from a software based sleep mode.
+A 'hot fix' takes place when a GPS is powered on or woken up from a software or hardware based sleep mode.
 If the GPS has a memory backup then it will use the previously downloaded GPS satellite information stored in its memory to quickly establish a new location fix.
 If there has been little movement across the sky in the GPS satellites that are visible since the last fix, this 'hot fix' can take as little as two seconds.
 Clearly if the GPS only needs to be on for two seconds this can result in significant power savings.
 However GPS satellites do move out of view and new ones appear so that over time the GPS will need to download information on new satellites which takes time.
 Thus whilst initially 'hot fix' times will be very short over a period of hours there will be longer 'hot fix' times, as you will see in the graphs below.

+The UBLOX GPSs can be shut down to around 15uA in backup mode via software alone, which is handy.
+The Mediateks and Quectel GPSs can also be shut down via software but the backup current only reduces to 1mA or so.

 The only practical way to monitor the actual current consumption of a GPS tracker over a long period is to externally measure the actual mAhr used, if the hot fix time varies a lot its going to be difficult to calculate the figure.
 As an example it was noted that for one of the UBLOX GPSs used in these tests the hot fix time varied from 2.0 seconds to 32 seconds, its thus very difficult to come up with an average for calculation purposes.

-Some Arduino software was written that powered up the GPS, recorded how long the fix took, powered down the GPS, sent the GPS information at bandwidth 125000Hz and SF12 (worse case for long distance) and transmitted the location packet.
-The tracker was then powered off by a real time clock based **power controller** (DS3231) of my own design;
+Some Arduino software was written that powered up the tracker and GPS, recorded how long the fix took, powered down the GPS via software, sent the GPS information at bandwidth 125000Hz and SF12 (worse case for long distance) and transmitted the location packet.
+The tracker was then powered off completely by a real time clock based **power controller** (DS3231) of my own design;

 ![Picture 1](Pictures/DS3231PowerController.jpg)
 <br><br>

 The power controller goes in the battery lead of a project and is controlled from the project with a 4 wire I2C lead.
 Power off time is programmable from seconds to one month.
 For this GPS test it turned off the tracker for 10 minutes, so this was the GPS location transmission interval.
 The sleep current for the entire arrangement was 1.5uA.

-In the real World tests described below for a common GPS it was shown that at a 10 minute GPS fix interval the GPS uses 36mAhr of battery power per day.
-As a comparison, a tracker board with a sleep current of 10uA (a high figure) would use 0.24mAhr of battery power per day, which is an insignificant amount when compared to the power used by the GPS.

 A large lead acid gel **battery** feeding a 5V output step down **power converter** was connected to a **USB power meter** which would record the total mAhr being used by the tracker.